aastha-bhandari/Web-Scraping-Project/README.md

 I have used bookstoscrape website and extracted its data for my project.

 # What it Does
--collects and parse required HTML.
+-collects and parse required HTML. <br>
 -scrapes data from website.
 -extract useful information.
 -saves the data as csv file.